Attractions & Things to Do in Kos

 Close to the town of Antimacheia is located the pine-forest of Plaka famous for the relaxing environment and the beautiful peacocks.

-Its terrain makes the island an international climbing destination, while it has a long history and tradition in the natural-sponge fishing.
+Its terrain makes the island an internationally acclaimed climbing destination, and locals have a long tradition in natural-sponge fishing.

 Basilica of Agios Stefanos, Kefalos, Kos